AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     ``Has_Element (Model (Container), M_Cursor)`` evaluates to True and ``E`` is the result of ``Element (Model (Container), M_Cursor)``.

-* [SPARK_INLINE_FOR_PROOF]
-  When a function with a postcondition has an ``Inline_For_Proof`` annotation, the value given in its postcondition shall be logically equal to the value returned by the function.

 * [SPARK_TOOL_LIMITATIONS]
   The list of :ref:`Tool Limitations that Impact Soundness` should be reviewed to check that each is either not applicable to the project, or its effects are